guicaulada/AutoFForward/README.md

 # AutoFForward
-A Farming Simulator 19 mod that automatically fast-fowards time when all users online agree.
+A Farming Simulator 19 mod that A Farming Simulator 19 mod that automatically fast-forwards time when all users online agree.

 ## Controls
 | Key | Description | Admin